How do credit scores impact the cost of PMI?

-Private mortgage insurance, known as PMI, protects the lender’s investment when the borrower pays less than 20 percent down.
-When the homebuyer reaches 20 percent equity, PMI is not required and there are several ways to get rid of it.
-Until then, the buyer must pay a monthly insurance premium, in addition to the mortgage.
+Private mortgage insurance, or PMI, safeguards the lender’s investment when you put down less than 20 percent.
+Once you hit 20 percent equity on your property, the PMI requirement is dropped and there are several ways to get rid of it.
+Until then, you’re obligated to pay PMI on top of your mortgage.

 Insurers, like mortgage lenders, look at your credit score when determining your PMI eligibility and cost.

-PMI costs have a broad range, roughly 0.25 percent to 1.5 percent of the amount borrowed.
+PMI can cost roughly 0.25 percent to 1.5 percent of the amount borrowed.
 Insurers use your credit score, and other factors, to set that percentage.
 A borrower on the lowest end of the qualifying credit score range pays the most.

 “Typically, the mortgage insurance premium rate increases as a credit score decreases,” Guarino says.
 He offers this example: